 If you need another reason to kick the smoking habit, here’s one more.
-There is scientific evidence that second-hand cigarette smoke can cause asthma, cancer and allergies in our pets.
-If you think your pets are safe from indirect smoke, you’re wrong; they do not have to inhale the smoke, the smoke particles get trapped in their fur and ingested when they groom themselves.
+There is scientific evidence that second-hand cigarette smoke can cause asthma, cancer, and allergies in our pets.
+If you think your pets are safe from indirect smoke, you’re wrong; they do not have to inhale the smoke; the smoke particles get trapped in their fur and ingested when they groom themselves.
 A study published in the American Journal of Epidemiology found that dogs in smoking households had a 60 percent greater risk of lung cancer; a different study published in the same journal showed that long-nosed dogs, such as collies or greyhounds, were twice as likely to develop nasal cancer if they lived with smokers.
-Common symptoms of this allergic reaction are the scratching, biting, and chewing of their skin.
+Common symptoms of this allergic reaction are the scratching, biting, and chewing on their skin.
 Owners often confuse this reaction with fleas or food allergies.

 Cigarette butts can also be deadly.
 Two butts, if eaten by a puppy, can cause death in a relatively short period of time.